 If you’re still not sure which color of caulk you want, check out these common caulk colors:

 Pure White: White is tough to keep clean, but after bleaching it, the result will look amazing.

 Silver: Silver is usually a light gray color with a shimmer.
 It is great for those who want a bright neutral color like white without the upkeep.

 Terra Cotta: Terra cotta is a pretty red clay color.
-It works well with red or brown tile and in rustic or Hispanic homes.
+It works well with red or brown tile and rustic or Hispanic homes.

-If you haven’t, don’t worry, you can practice on a paper plate or cardboard first to get the hang of piping.
+If you haven’t, don’t worry, you can practice on a paper plate or cardboard to get the hang of piping.
 After that, you can try it for real.
 Messes are common; just make sure you clean them up immediately so they won’t dry on and become more permanent.